top of page

 Stimulant medications are commonly prescribed to improve attention and reduce hyperactivity and impulsivity, while behavioural therapy like CBT can teach skills to manage ADHD symptoms and develop coping skills.

-Lifestyle changes like exercise, improved sleep habits, and organization systems can also be effective.
-Treatment for ADHD is individualized and requires a comprehensive evaluation by a specialized team.
+Lifestyle changes like exercise, improved sleep habits, and organisation systems can also be effective.
+Treatment for ADHD is individualised and requires a comprehensive evaluation by a specialised team.

 Is ADHD curable?